mazemax/gdp-code/README.md

 ### Directory Layout

-Before you start, take a moment to see how the project structure looks like:
+Take a moment to see how the project structure looks like:

 ```
 .